-Restroom breaks will be around 8:00 am and 12:00 pm.
+Restroom breaks will be scheduled throughout the day.
 Students may have to stay 5 minutes after class if they need to use the restroom outside of the designated times.
 Students consistently using the restroom outside of break time may result in disciplinary action and the student will have to make up time after school.

 Restroom Break Process: Morning & Afternoon

 ● Teachers will be called to escort their class to the restroom, ONLY one class will be in the hall at a time.

 ● The boys will line up outside the boys' restroom wall and stand 3 feet apart.